rrgweb/rrgweb.github.io/_pages/dmrinfo.md

 #### ROAMING TALK GROUPS

-Roaming TG are used to access the DMR repeaters in another region, for example, from GB7TC calling someone in Scotland.
+Roaming TG are used to access the DMR repeaters in another region, for example, from GB7TC to call someone in Scotland.

 |Slot|Talk Group|Name|
 |---|---|---|